Plainview man shot in the eye one year ago still recovering

 When an officer arrived, Davis told him that he was driving, turning right on 18th and Quincy, when he heard a bang and saw a flash of light.
 He appeared disoriented, the police report said, so the officer told Davis to sit on the curb until EMS arrived to take him to Plainview Medical Center.

-According to doctors at University Medical Center in Lubbock, Davis had bullet fragments in his eye.
+According to doctors at University Medical Center in Lubbock, Davis had bullet fragments in his left eye.
+His right eye was split open from the top to the center.

 A witness who helped Matthew move his truck out of the road that night said he thought that Matthew might have been shot with a bb gun.
 He then said his father-in-law saw kids running inside a house in the 1700 block of Quincy.